Rich107/opencode.nvim/README.md

 ## ✨ Features

-- Finds the `opencode` process running in or under Neovim's CWD
+- Finds your `opencode` process running in or under Neovim's CWD
-- Send prompts to the active session
+- Sends prompts to its active session
-- Inject editor context
+- Injects customizable editor context
-- Auto-reload edited buffers
+- Auto-reloads edited buffers

 > Please use the opencode TUI to manage its active session until [the plugin can do so](https://github.com/sst/opencode/issues/1255).